Drop-In Perceptual Optimization for 3D Gaussian Splatting: Implementation details

 \subsection{Hyperparameters for WD-based loss}

-For all 3DGS representation experiments, we follow the default 3DGS training regime~\cite{kerbl3Dgaussians} but apply a dataset-specific global scaling factor $\gamma$ (see \eqref{eq:2D_distortion}) to each WD-based loss (WD and WD-R).
+For all 3DGS representation experiments, we follow the default 3DGS training regime~\cite{kerbl3Dgaussians} but apply a dataset-specific global scaling factor $\gamma$ (see~\eqref{eq:2D_distortion}) to each WD-based loss (WD and \mbox{WD-R}, see~\cref{subsec:perceptual_losses}).
 This is critical because the \textit{adaptive densification} mechanism in the original 3DGS implementation~\cite{kerbl3Dgaussians} relies on the magnitude of positional gradients~\cite{kerbl3Dgaussians}; scaling the global loss magnitude directly scales these gradients, thereby modulating the number of generated Gaussian splats.
 We tune $\gamma$ to ensure that the resulting Gaussian counts allow for a fair comparison to the baselines.
 Note that $\gamma$ only affects the overall gradient scale without altering the internal composition of the objective.
-For WD-only, the effective loss is simply:
+We use $\beta = \tfrac{1}{0.09}$ for all scenes and choose the global scale $\gamma$ according to the scene so that (i)~splat counts remain comparable to the WD-only baseline, and (ii)~the original loss component $\mathcal{L}_{\text{orig}}$ provides a regularizing influence without overwhelming the WD term.
+Although $\beta$ may appear large, we empirically verify that the WD term still dominates the gradient signal: on the \texttt{Bicycle} scene for example, the gradient ratio, $\tfrac{\|\nabla d_{\text{WD}}\|}{\|\nabla (\beta \mathcal{L}_{\text{orig}})\|}$, has a mean of ${\sim}1.6\times$ across training iterations (see~\cref{fig:grad_norm}), confirming that $\mathcal{L}_{\text{orig}}$ acts as a moderate regularizer rather than overwhelming the primary WD objective.
+The exact $\gamma$ values are shown in~\cref{tab:wd_weight}.